delemottelab/string-method-swarms-trajectories/README.md

 These can be used for testing your python environment or as a template to set up your own simulation.

 ## Alanine dipeptide in vaccuum
-We analyse the transition between two metastable states of alanine dipeptide using the two dihedral angles ϕ and Ψ.
+We analyze the transition between two metastable states of alanine dipeptide using the two dihedral angles ϕ and Ψ.
-This simulation can run a regular laptop.
+This simulation can run on a regular laptop.

 ## beta2: G protein-coupled receptor (GPCR) activation
 We study the beta2 adrenergic receptor in its native apo state using five C-alpha distances as CVs.